jhudsl/OLD_Cancer_informatics_for_PIs/manuscript/quiz_2.md

 ---
-title: "Quiz_1"
+title: "Quiz_2"
 output: html_document
 ---

-{quiz, id: leadership, attempts: 5, random-choice-order: true}
+{quiz, id: computation, attempts: 50, random-choice-order: true, choose-answers:3}
 # Leadership Quiz test

 ?1 How many times has the most-viewed cat video of all time been viewed online?

-a) Thousands
+o) Thousands
-b) Millions
+o) Millions
-c) Billions
+m) Billions
-D) Impossible to know
+C) Impossible to know

 ?1 How many times has the most-viewed cat video of all time been viewed on YouTube?

-a) Thousands
+o) Thousands
-b) Millions
+o) Millions
-c) Billions
+m) Billions
-D) Impossible to know
+C) Impossible to know

 ?1 How many times has the most-viewed cat video of all time been viewed on YouTube?